Sign up to join the National Treasure Hunt Tour running May 6 and 7!

 Please note that attendees are responsible for planning and paying for their own travel to, from, and within Washington, D.C., as well as lodging and meals during their stay.

-Click here to register for either tour date; the form will close on April 15 or once both tours are filled, whichever comes first.
-Simply fill out the form, wait for your confirmation email with instructions for paying your registration fee, and then start planning your travel!
-We will send additional communications with more details as the dates draw nearer.
+Simply fill out the sign-up form, wait for your confirmation email with instructions for paying your registration fee, and then start planning your travel!
+We will send additional communications with more details as the date draws nearer.

 Given the long tour route and multiple opportunities for indoor site visits, the one-day tour lasts most of the morning and afternoon (e.g., 9:00 AM to 4:00 PM; subject to change).
 The tour will pause for approximately one hour to allow attendees to eat lunch.